leonardoemanuele/boilerplate-mongomongoose/README.md

 ## Set up a hosted database on MongoDB Atlas.

 Follow [this tutorial](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/) to set up a hosted database on MongoDB Atlas.

+- ## Create a Model
+  First of all we need a Schema.
+Each schema maps to a MongoDB collection.
+It defines the shape of the documents within that collection.
+Schemas are building block for Models.
+They can be nested to create complex models, but in this case we'll keep things simple.
+A model allows you to create instances of your objects, called documents.

+  Create a person schema called `personSchema` having this prototype:
+  `
+  Person Prototype -

+  ***

+  name : string [required]
+  age : number
+  favoriteFoods : array of strings (\*)
+  `